 \section{Abstract}

-The accuracy of available channel state information (CSI) directly affects the performance of millimeter wave (mmWave) communications.
-In this article, we provide an overview on CSI acquisition including beam training and channel estimation for mmWave massive multiple-input multiple-output systems.
-The beam training can avoid the estimation of a large-dimension channel matrix while the channel estimation can flexibly exploit advanced signal processing techniques.
-After discussing the traditional and machine learning-based approaches in this article, we compare different approaches in terms of spectral efficiency, computational complexity, and overhead.
+The accuracy of channel state information (CSI) acquisition directly affects the performance of millimeter wave (mmWave) communications.
+In this article, we provide an overview on CSI acquisition, including beam training and channel estimation for mmWave massive multiple-input multiple-output systems.
+The beam training can avoid the estimation of a high-dimension channel matrix while the channel estimation can flexibly exploit advanced signal processing techniques.
+In addition to introducing the traditional and machine learning-based approaches in this article, we also compare different approaches in terms of spectral efficiency, computational complexity, and overhead.

 }

 \IEEEdisplaynontitleabstractindextext